katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 - need data pt/city name in tool tip
 - need ability to highlight county

-TODO: affordances/highlight dp
+The user actions that can change state are either scene selection or viewing the data in a tooltip.
+I will first discuss the tooltip and the affordances that alert the user to know they can interact.

+After consideration, I added an annotation that reads "hover to see data details" to alert the user that a tooltip exists.
+While this is not the most elegant solution, it provides an affordance about the tool tip.
+The tooltip's underlying architecture is based on event listeners on the events `mouseover`, `mousemove`, and `mouseleave`.
+During a `mouseover` or `mousemove`, the opacity of the tooltip becomes 1 and displays information about the particular data point the viewer is hovering over.
+Please note that the hit boxes for the tooltip are very small, so positioning your mouse appropriately is key.

-The most basic triggers I utilized to change state are dropdowns and buttons in scene 5, user directed exploration.
+The other basic triggers I utilized to change state are dropdowns and buttons in scene 5 to allow for user directed exploration.
 I used `click`ing on a button to reset to all counties.
-In selecting `scene`, `county`, and `year`, I used a drop down that utilized an event listener that checked for `change`s.
+In selecting `scene`, `county`, and `year`, I used a drop down that utilized an event listener that checked `onchange`.
+The affordances implicit in the buttons and dropdowns is the fact that most viewer have years of understanding the purposes of each of these elements on a webpage.

 > [Click here to go back to the table of contents.](#table-of-contents)